-MusicTown will be back with a bang this April, with a ten-day musical celebration taking place from April 13th – 22nd , brought to you by Dublin City Council and Aiken Promotions.
+Brought to you by Dublin City Council and Aiken Promotions, the programme covers an array of musical styles and genres.
 Setting out to explore and celebrate the diverse constellation of music cultures that exist in Dublin City, MusicTown aims to unify the city, making its music relatable and accessible, instilling a sense of pride in Dublin’s musical heritage, whilst welcoming newcomers and visiting artists.
-The overall programme this year focuses on the themes of collaboration and community.

 There is much more that connects music of all kinds than divides it and MusicTown seeks to showcase the best of Dublin’s music while also encouraging new audiences to try new musical experiences.
 Handel’s music also has a special place in MusicTown and his work remains a role model for collaboration and innovation.”